reggiebain/reviews-analyzer/README.md

 - `H(p)`: Entropy of the probability distribution `p` over a vocabulary
 - `p(wᵢ)`: Probability assigned to word/token `wᵢ` by a language model
 - `n`: Total number of possible words/tokens in the vocabulary

+This can be calcualted at the character, word, or sentence level.
+Gibberish text (e.g., "asdf asdf lkjweoiur qwe!") could tend to have high entropy because characters are random or nonsensical, there’s little repetition or pattern and because the distribution of characters is fairly uniform.
+R

 ## Gibberish Detector
 [Click here for more details on our Gibberish detector](modeling/README.md)